Professional edition active

 Traditionally, treatment has been based on the following classification.

-Class B fractures involve the distal third of the bone and account for about 15% of clavicle fractures.
+Class B fractures involve the distal third of the bone and account for approximately 15% of clavicle fractures.
 They usually result from a direct blow.
 There are 3 subtypes:

 • Type I: Extra-articular and nondisplaced, generally indicating a functionally intact coracoclavicular ligament (a strong and structurally important ligament)